In photography, people talk a lot about the golden hour. However, this time of day’s soft and warm tones make for excellent photo opportunities.

 Find an exciting composition that can hold the viewer’s attention.
 Your background and subject have to work together to create a breathtaking image.
 Urban areas are great to start your blue hour photography adventure.
 You can combine the very blue and dim sky with warm ambient light from streetlights and light bulbs.
 The contrast in these colors will create a moody scene.
 Next, you can visit the desired location during the day.
 Visualize a darker setting and try to find the best spot to set up your tripod and smartphone during the blue hour.

 2. Download a blue hour app

-A blue hour app is helpful by determining the best time and location to plan a photoshoot.
-Which blue hour app should you use?
-Here are a few of our favorites free and paid apps for Android and iOS.
-Rating and prices are based on one particular moment (during time of writing).
+A blue hour app is helpful by determining the best time and location to plan a photo shoot.
+So which blue hour app should you use?
+Here are a few of my favorite free and paid apps for Android and iOS.
+Rating and prices are based on one particular moment (during the time of writing).

 Phototime Blue and Golden Hour, Moon Phase Android app

 The Phototime app tells you when the best lighting opportunities are during blue and golden hours.
 It also gives you insight into the moon phases.
 The size and brightness of the moon will affect the outcome of your blue hour images.